myokit/model-list/README.md

 | [In PMR](https://models.physiomeproject.org/e/806)
 | [Paper](https://doi.org/10.1152/ajpheart.00411.2009) Maleckar, Greenstein, Giles, Trayanova (2009) K current changes account for the rate dependence of the action potential in the human atrial myocyte

+The cited paper is sometimes [This one](10.1016/j.pbiomolbio.2009.01.010): Maleckar, Greenstein, Trayanova, Giles (2009) Mathematical simulations of ligand-gated and cell-type specific effects on the action potential of human atrium

 ## 2009 Maltsev RS
 Base: [Kurata 2002](#2002-kurata-rs), [Shannon 2004](#2004-shannon-rv)
 | [In PMR](https://models.physiomeproject.org/exposure/3c1c7b17df06921a4e1b05c639a45d32)